globocom/secDevLabs/owasp-top10-2017-apps/a10/games-irados/docs/ATTACK.md

     <img src="attack7.png"/>
 </p>

-However, we can also confirm that liltte information is being logged at the server side, as shown by the image below:
+However, we can also confirm that little information is being logged at the server side, as shown by the image below:

 <p align="center">
     <img src="attack8.png"/>